tianzem/Gitbook/snap-mode.md

 The selected vertex will be dropped onto the nearest point on the point cloud and you are not allowed to put a vertex in the black area without any points.

 ###Locked Geometry:
-This mode is only active when a plane is locked.
+This mode is only active when a plane is locked and it will be turned on automatically when you lock a plane.
 All movements are going be fixed on the locked plane or the coplanar to the locked plane.